-Ballyloughan Castle was built by a local Anglo-Norman lord around 1300.
-It consisted of a huge walled courtyard, now largely destroyed.
-The gatehouse was in the centre of one of the walls and there were two rectangular towers at two of the corners.
+Ballyloughan Castle was built by a local Anglo-Norman lord in the 13th century.
+It consisted of a huge walled courtyard.
+The curtain wall measured about 60 metres east-west, and 55 metres north-south.
+It had four square corner towers and a large gatehouse in the centre of the south-southeast (165°) wall.
+The entrance in the gatehouse was flanked by two circular towers.
 The gatehouse protected the entrance of the castle and this is one of the finest examples of its kind in Ireland.
-The cylindrical towers would protect the entrance.
-The upper floors were used for comfortable accomodations.
-The archeological excavations in 1955 revealed that the castle was surrounded by a ditch now refilled.
+The upper floors were used for comfortable accommodations.
+The archeological excavations in 1955 revealed that the castle was surrounded by a ditch, now refilled.

 |